straubt1/tfx/site/docs/about/style_guide.md

 ## List Commands

-`list` Commands will adhered to the following standards:
+`list` Commands will adhere to the following standards:

 - For resources that common workflows typically only require recent results and can have many results:
   - The output items will default to 10.
   - The flag `--max-items` will allow a specific maximum.
   - The flag `--all` will return all results regardless of other flag values.

+## Download Commands

+`download` Commands will adhere to the following standards:

+- Give the option to pass in a Directory.
+- When no Directory is given, default to creating a temporary directory